DrDejaVuNG/super/packages/flutter_super/README.md

 ## Dependency Injection

+The [autoDispose] parameter of `create` and `init` is an optional boolean value that determines whether the Super framework should automatically dispose of dependencies when they are no longer needed.
+By default, [autoDispose] is set to `true`, enabling automatic disposal.
+Set [autoDispose] to `false` if you want to manually handle the disposal of resources in your application.

 ### of

 Retrieves the instance of a dependency from the manager and enables the controller if the dependency extends `SuperController`.